PeterMedina/Go-Forcast/readme.md

 ## Planned Updates

-A planned future update of this project will include a table view that shows the forcast for multiple days.
+A planned future update of this project will include a table view that shows the forecast for multiple days.